 Some Diamond Dave quotes were instant classics.
 Asking the audience "How 'bout that women's soccer team?" was the perfect break during his harmonica intro to "Ice Cream Man."
 I wouldn't have used a Bill Cosby joke, but I'm not Dave.
 I don't know what "Fifty shades of Dave" means, or whether there's an America Town in China, or whether his description of a long-ago Mexican girlfriend was accurate.
 Knowing why would take the fun away.
 Whatever tension exists between Dave and Eddie was not visible at all on stage.
 Eddie played along with Dave's verbal gags like a classic straight player to an improvisational comic.

 The blurry photo above is the band on stage.
 Trust me, it's them.
 If the spirit moves you, well, you move.
 I was moving along to the beat the whole night, raising my fist with the "hey hey hey" chorus of "Ain't Talkin' 'Bout Love" and everything.
-If I had a hot nerdy babe with me I would have spun her around the aisle during "Dance The Night Away" but the seats on either side of me were empty.
-I have high standards, and I'm not dragging just any old slutty skank to a Van Halen concert even though most of the women in attendance fell into that category at some point in their lives.
-I only date drug-free intellectual babes.
+Other people could have jumped around the aisle during "Dance The Night Away" but the seats on either side of me were empty.
+I have high standards, and I'm not jumping around a Van Halen concert even though most of the people in attendance did that at some point in their lives.
+Oh BTW, I only date drug-free intellectual babes.

 The first Van Halen item I ever purchased wasn't even their music.
 I bought a replica of the poster above during junior high school in 1988 because it just looked so freaking cool.
 I think the poster was designed for their appearance at the 1983 US Festival.
-I acquired a bootleg video recording of the US Festival when I was in college, with that poster hanging in my dorm room.
+I recall seeing a recording of the US Festival once.
 One thing from the recording still rings clear as a bell in my memory.
 The chords that became the riff for "Top of the World" on 1991's For Unlawful Carnal Knowledge were audible during the closing chorus for "Dance the Night Away" in that 1983 show.
 Eddie played those "Top of the World" riffs during the closing of "Jump" in last night's Concord concert.
 He obviously loves the way it sounds and I wonder if he regrets not performing any songs from the Sammy era live while touring with Dave.
 I still have that 1983 poster rolled up in my closet.
 I feel on top of the world whenever I look at it because it's just so darn patriotic.
 It is still freaking cool after all these years and I'll hang it up when I'm ready.

 Van Halen's body of work remains compelling after four decades because its principal artists are true virtuosos.
 Wolf is still growing musically but he's coming along fine by all indications.
 He is making his dad very proud.
 Dave, Alex, and especially Eddie have always been excellent performers.
 Some people are just gifted, and wasting natural talent is a crime against nature.
 Whenever something in business bugs me to the point of exasperation, I think about songs like "Dance the Night Away," "Panama," "Jump," "Dreams," and "Top of the World" to remember that chaos gives birth to a dancing star (paraphrasing Friedrich Nietzsche).
 I am supposed to be a financial virtuoso.
 Whatever chaos Dave and Eddie use to create their most memorable songs is something I can tap into myself.
 It is simply impossible to be sad or angry when you're standing on top of the world, dreaming of jumping all the way to Panama so you can dance the night away.
 Great music makes you want to do just that every time you hear it.